 Monitoring Selected National HIV Prevention and Care Objectives by Using HIV Surveillance Data United States and 6 Dependent Areas, 2019 (CDC) – This report presents the results of focused analyses of U.S. HIV surveillance data to measure progress toward ending the HIV epidemic.
 It includes information on the stage of HIV disease at time of diagnosis, linkage to HIV medical care, viral suppression, prevalence-based HIV care continuum, HIV deaths and survival, use of pre-exposure prophylaxis (PrEP), and perinatal HIV infections.

-Core Indicators for Monitoring the Ending the HIV Epidemic (EHE) Initiative (Data Reported Through December 2019) (CDC) – This report provides data on the six core indicators of the EHE initiative, of which three – knowledge of HIV status, linkage to HIV care, and viral suppression – are part of the HIV care continuum.
-The other three indicators covered in the report are estimated new HIV infections, HIV diagnoses, and PrEP coverage.
+Core Indicators for Monitoring the Ending the HIV Epidemic Initiative (Early Release): National HIV Surveillance System Data Reported through December 2020; and Preexposure Prophylaxis (PrEP) Data Reported through September 2020 (CDC) – This report provides data on several of the six core indicators of the EHE initiative, including two – linkage to HIV care and viral suppression – are part of the HIV care continuum.
 These tables include data for states and selected counties.
 Breakdowns by gender, age, race/ethnicity, and transmission category are also provided.

 Using Community Health Workers to Improve Linkage and Retention in Care (Boston University School of Public Health and other organizations) – This set of resources, available on the TargetHIV website, was developed to help clinics integrate community health workers into an HIV multidisciplinary team model.
 It includes: